Frequently Asked Questions

 Transfer Applicants - Students applying from a community college or another university must have at least a 3.20 cumulative grade point average in order to apply.

 You must apply to the Weber Honors College.
 Students interested in applying for Honors can do so before they are formally admitted to SDSU.
-For more information, visit the Weber Honors College webpage.
+For more information, visit the Weber Honors College.
 You can also visit the Honors staff in the Administration Building, Suite 201.

 Students required to take math courses for their major usually follow the following course trajectory depending on their test scores and credits upon admission.
 Visit the Calculus at SDSU website for more information.